About Phil Jones

 I mean, I could talk on all this stuff forever in a day.
 So what would I like to leave the audience?
 I'm gonna throw the question back to you right now and say, If there was one thing that you think your audience participants are struggling with more than most right now, what would that one thing be?
 And then I'll give something back towards that scenario.

 I think everyone right now is trying so hard to be productive.
 So with the interview, cities were trying to, you know, enriched the knowledge and trying to make them improve themselves and coming out of this a better self.

-Okay, here is a product productivity tip, and it’s going to sound a little counterintuitive.
-What I encourage everybody to do is to write a list that they’ve probably never written before.
+Okay, here is a product productivity tip, and it's going to sound a little counterintuitive.
+What I encourage everybody to do is to write a list that they've probably never written before.
 Almost everybody on the planet has a to-do list, right?
-It’s a duelist full of things that they need to get done.
-The trouble with the to-do list for almost everybody I’ve ever met is you’ve never finished it.
+It's a duelist full of things that they need to get done.
+The trouble with the to-do list for almost everybody I've ever met is, "you'll never finished it."

 There are always more things that are left to do, so it actually creates nervous anxiety to keep focusing your efforts on this incomplete list.
 Not only this, but the external pressures that come from outside this is also you always need to be doing more.
 You've never done enough.
 Just such a failure.
 Being compared to other people right? like that is a very real thing.

 I would like more people to write is a list of like, Oh, you're done, Your list is going back to a point in life for like as far back you can remember whether it's tying shoelaces, whether it's completing a 10-meter swimming badge, whether it's getting a badge on your arm, boy scouts or learning to cook a meal or whatever.

 It might be as far back as your early memory of a sense of achievement, and then write a list of all the things that you've ever achieved in your life that were meaningful and what I'd love more people.